Eric Lau

 by Viet Thanh Nguyen

 Nguyen explores many facets of storytelling, perspective and duality in his novel.
 The story is told first (and mostly) through the narrator’s written confessions, then through first and third person reprecussions of how the confessions were written to omit certain details or forgotten memories.
 How should one narrate their own life, or live at all, when they have sympathies to so many thoughts or people?
 What does it mean to live and breathe in the institutions one wants to revolutionize, to complete a mission at the expense of your kin?
 Is all at expense for the revolution?
 If so, what is left afterwards?
 The novel expanded my limited understanding of the war from a non-military, non-American perpsective.
 Yes, I had been familiar with at least some of the atrocities the United States military committed in Vietnam, Laos and Cambodia.
 Nguyen told a horrifying story of the war and its aftermath in an intimate and critical manner that implicated not just American soldiers but American media, the French, the West more generally as well as the Vietnamese people themselves.
-The narrator is (or narrators are) left in an uncertain state by the end of the novel, quite literally drifting through the water and open to a new beginning.
+The narrator is (or narrators are) left in an uncertain state by the end of the novel, literally drifting through the water and open to a new beginning.
 I am quite excited to read the sequel.

 Finished on January 8, 2026